rsna6ce/OLIXIE/README.md

     * If connection is successful, "SUCCESS" is displayed
     * OLIXIE will restart automatically
 5. The characters "NTP..." are displayed
-    * getting internet time
+    * Getting internet time
-    * If connection is successful, "SUCCESS" is displayed
+    * If getting is successful, "SUCCESS" is displayed
-6. time is displayed
+6. Time is displayed
-    * finished start up
+    * Finished start up

 ## Tips
-* standard time
+* Standard time
   * Default standard time is Japan
   * For countries other than Japan, set the standard time
     * OLIXIE.ino L25 `#define JST 3600*9`